rmislam/PythonSIFT/README.md

 Definitely worth a read!

-### *Patent Notice*
+### *Legal Notice*

-SIFT is patented, so the code in this repo may **not** be used for commerical purposes.
-Let me be clear that this repo is for educational purposes only.
+SIFT *was* patented, but it has expired.
+This repo is primarily meant for educational purposes, but feel free to use my code any way you want, commercial or otherwise.
+All I ask is that you cite or share this repo.

-You can find the patent [here](https://patents.google.com/patent/US6711293B1/en) (Inventor: David G. Lowe.
+You can find the original (now expired) patent [here](https://patents.google.com/patent/US6711293B1/en) (Inventor: David G. Lowe.
 Assignee: University of British Columbia.).